troclaux/notes/aws.md

 - `aws iam list-users`: Lists all IAM users in your AWS account, showing each user's name, path, ID, ARN, and creation date

 ## IAM (Identity and Access Management)

+> manage access to AWS services and resources securely

 ### Policy structure